H4ss/Kernel-OTP/README.md

 ## launch step:

+0. su

 1. make (from the base directory)

-2. sudo insmod base_otp.ko
+2. insmod otp_lkm_module.ko

-3. dmesg | (the status msg appears at the end)
+3. dmesg | tail (the status msg appears at the end)

 4. python3 otp.py
    - add a password to the list
    - remove a password from the list
    - fetch a password
    - validate a fetched password
+   - fetch a time based OTP
+   - modify the key to generate the OTP
+   - modify the time interval

-6. sudo rmmod base_otp
+6. sudo rmmod otp_lkm_module

 TODO:
-- check that we cannot remove a password that is non existant
-- adding the world readable permissions to the created devices to use to python tool in non-root
+- adding the world readable permissions to the created devices to use to python tool in non-root (IF NEEDED, ASK THE TEACHER FIRST)

 ### USEFUL COMMANDS

 sudo -i
-cd /media/sf_kernel # where my shared folder is
-code . --no-sandbox --user-data-dir "." # vscode with the sudo mode on
+cd /media/sf_kernel # where my shared folder is.
+To be changed in the vbox conf. code . --no-sandbox --user-data-dir "." # vscode with the sudo mode on

 ### KERNEL DOWNGRADE